M-Sc-Research/English-learning/tactics_basic.md

 ```
-The phrase "looks about meaning" is not a well-defined term or concept.
-It appears to be a
+The phrase "looks about meaning" is not clearly defined.
+It seems to combine the ideas of "looking around" and "meaning."

-combination of the words "looks about" and "meaning," but the specific meaning or context in which
-it is used is unclear.
-The phrase "looks about" can have several interpretations.
-It could mean "to examine or inspect
-something," "to search for something," or "to be aware of something."
-The word "meaning" refers to
-the intended significance or purpose of something.
-Putting these two concepts together, "looks about meaning" could be interpreted as "to examine or
-search for the significance or purpose of something."
-However, without more context or information,
-it is difficult to provide a precise definition or explanation of this phrase.
-It is possible that the phrase "looks about meaning" is used in a specific field or context where it has
-a specialized meaning.
-In such cases, it would be necessary to understand the specific context in
-which it is used to determine its precise meaning.
+"Looks about" can mean to examine or search for something, while "meaning" refers to the significance or purpose of something.
+Together, the phrase might suggest the act of exploring or searching for significance.
+However, without more context, its exact interpretation remains uncertain.
+It might have a specific meaning in a particular field, but additional information is needed for clarity.
 ```